 % Pupils gaining grade 5 or above in English and Maths: 36%

-Our school was rated Outstanding in the last Ofsted inspection.
-Through the Thomas Estley Teaching School Alliance (TELA) we take part in an annual peer review to ensure our standards continue to meet this benchmark.
+Our school was rated Good in the last Ofsted inspection.
+Through the Thomas Estley Teaching School Alliance (TELA) we also take part in an annual peer review to ensure our standards continue to provide high quality education for all students.